 As I tell students in my workshops on The Artist’s Way, we often say that we don’t have time for the things we truly love and value, when the truth is that we’re likely misspending time on things that we don’t.
 Try tracking where your time is actually going, and reclaim chunks for what you’d really like to be doing.

 “Time is a created thing,” wrote Chinese philosopher Lao Tzu.
 I invite you to cultivate more time and space in your life, for your greatest happiness and truest wealth.

-Kim Childs is a Certified Positive Psychology Life, Career and Wellness Coach.
+Kim Childs is a certified life and career coach specializing in Positive Psychology, creativity and soulful living.
 Click here to learn more and schedule a free initial consultation in person or over the phone or Skype.